* Easily reachable from United States and Europe *

 All prices are per person

-* Dorm room reservation downpayment, must pay remaining $599 by December 1st *
+* Or reservation downpayment $649 (dorm only) – must pay remaining by September 1st to secure booking *

 DBL.
 ROOM SHARED QUEEN BED: SOLD OUT